dmsolop/qr_redirector/PRIVACY_POLICY.md

 ---

-**Note:** This privacy policy applies to QR Redirector version 1.0.0 and later.
+**Note:** This privacy policy applies to LinkFlow version 1.0.0 and later.